 - that under the Tier 4/Student visa rules you can work full time hours on the final 4 months of your visa as this is considered 'vacation time' by the Home Office (refer to the 'Can I work whilst in the UK?' section of the Student Route Policy Guidance)

-If you have been living in the UK for the past 12 months there is no requirement to provide evidence of maintenance.
+- If you have been living in the UK for the past 12 months there is no requirement to provide evidence of money to support yourself.

 - Biometric Resident Permit (if your visa was issued in this format)

 - Bank statements (if required)